Timber Sales on State Forests

 Logger Training Requirements

-Any person who will perform any duties related to the felling, handling and removal of trees under timber sale contracts on State Forests will be required to be Trained Logger Certified® (TLC) through the New York Logger Training Program.
-The New York Logger Training Program maintains this list of certified timber harvesters, see link in right column.
+Any person who will perform any duties related to the felling, handling and removal of trees under timber sale contracts on State Forests will be required to be Trained Logger Certified® (TLC) through the New York Logger Training Program. (see link in the right column) The New York Logger Training Program maintains this list of certified timber harvesters, see link in right column.

 Truck drivers and loader operators are not required to be TLC if their only duties are the loading of forest products onto trucks and/or transportation of forest products from the harvest site.